Third Sunday After Epiphany

 |1 Corinthians 12:12-31a||The Church, the Body of Christ||559: Christ Is Made the Sure Foundation|

+This week, let's talk about foundations.
 The history of the construction of Westminster Abbey is fascinating.
 It is a story wrought with dedication and devotion.
 The first church on the site is believed to date back to the establishment of a Benedictine monastery in the mid-seventh century.
 The Abbey was later constructed by King Edward the Confessor, who sought to re-endow and greatly enlarge the monastery near his palace.
 It was consecrated on December 28, 1065.
 Edward died days later.
 Since then the Abbey has had continual refurbishments and additions, resulting in what some describe as an eclectic mixture of architectural styles.
 The Normans added structures of their own, most of which were later torn down and replaced with a variety of Gothic-style features built from the 13th through the 18th centuries.
 Interestingly, though, the ground plan of the Abbey remains original.
 In a sense, Edward laid the foundation of the Abbey.

 The western towers of the Abbey, still the highest of their kind in England, were completed in 1740--two years after John Wesley's Aldersgate experience.
 Wesley is widely recognized as the founder of Methodism.
 The history and traditions of the Abbey were already well established, though.
 A generation before Wesley, Henry Purcell had composed music to glorify the God.
 Purcell was intimately involved in the music of the Abbey.
 At various stages of his life, he tuned the organ and served as its organist.
 He is buried beneath the organ--at its foundation.